-Knowing your number can take some time, so be patient.
+Everyone's journey to discovering their number (or "type") is different.
 Some people do get it right away but if you don't, stick with it.
+(When I first started reading about the Enneagram I thought I was a Seven for sure, turns out I'm a Five.)
 Online tests are an ok place to start your Enneagram journey but are really not sufficient and can easily lead to mistyping.
 Taking an online test simply gives you a snapshot in time and we are not always honest with ourselves as we answer.
 Also, and most importantly, the Enneagram is about motivation not just behavior, and this is hard to measure in an online test.

 What's really needed is knowledge about the types through reading and workshops.
 In fact the Enneagram was taught orally for much of its history and there is something really helpful and powerful about hearing all 9 types taught together in one setting.
 If you would rather start with a book, there are many out there but the best primer is The Road Back to You by Suzanne Stabile and Ian Cron.

-Once you have some basic information, what's needed next is to engage is honest and sustained self-observation over time and in different contexts.
+If you don't get it right away, what's needed next is to engage is honest and sustained self-observation over time and in different contexts.
 This allows you to reflect on not just what you do, but why you do the things you do.
 Again, the Enneagram is ALL about motivation and not just behavior.

-It can be helpful for some to think about yourself at around age twenty as you think through the types.
-It's also helpful to reflect on how you think, feel, and act at home, this is not always the case but usually we let down our guards a bit more at home where we feel safe.
+It's helpful to reflect on how you think, feel, and act at home, this is not always the case but usually we let down our guards a bit more at home where we feel safe.
 It's also a good idea to ask others how they experience you, especially people that care enough about you to tell you the truth.
 This can be really vulnerable but also really helpful.

 And one last thing, if you really love your number you have probably mistyped!